-To access the display 2 for setting the time, press button 3 or 4 on the stalk 1.
+To access display 1 for setting the time, press button 2 or 3.
+Wait for a few seconds.

-Wait a few seconds; the hours and minutes will begin to flash.
-You are now in setting mode, press and hold button 3 or 4 to set the hour.
+The hours and minutes flash and you are now in setting mode; press and hold button 3 to set the hours.

-Once the minutes flash, repeatedly press or press and hold button 3 ou 4 to set the time.
+When the hours flash, repeatedly press or press and hold button 2, to set them.